axivo/k3s-cluster/docs/content/wiki/guide/configuration/roles/cluster.md

 - Default value: `null`

-If a SSD device is attached to hardware through USB, there is a validation step making sure the same device id and name (cable adapter chipset, impacting SSD device performance) is present into all cluster nodes.
-You can determine the correct USB storage device values attached to nodes by running the `lsusb` command:
+If a SSD device is attached to hardware through USB cable, there is a validation step making sure the same device id and name related to cable adapter chipset is present into all cluster nodes.
+Validate the USB storage device values attached to nodes, by running the `lsusb` command:

 ```shell
 lsusb